Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 1,800

 Roughly 70% of everyone released from SF County Jail.
-The highest-needs population in the system, served better than anywhere else.
+The highest-needs population in the justice system, served better than anywhere else.

 $7.5M